jarlehansen/csv2sql/README.md

 # csv2sql

 Small nodejs application that generates SQL insert-statements based on content in a csv file.
-The header in the csv-file is used as columns in the generated sql.
+The header in the csv-file is used as columns in the generated sql and the table name is the csv-file name (without the path and extension).
-The table name is the csv-file name (without the path and extension).
+The generated output is written to a file called output.sql.

 ## Install